hannahdrieberg/NGS-scripts/MethylC/README.md

 Bismark alignment script using Bowtie2 aligner.
 Has SE and PE options.
 #### v0.6
 Perl script for 100bp windows deprecated thus removed.
+#### v0.7
+added deduplicate\_bismark and keeping only .cov files.
+Will consider adding coverage filter on single Cs.